Learn about our guiding values and workplace culture.

-We exist to provide exceptional psychological services to individuals, groups, and families of all configurations.
-We offer a progressive approach to mental healthcare, providing services that are personalized, relational, and scientifically supported.
+We provide exceptional counseling, evaluation, and therapy services to individuals, couples, groups, and families of all configurations.
+We offer a progressive approach to behavioral healthcare, providing services that are personalized, relational, and scientifically supported.
 Kindred Psychology is an inclusive and affirming Counseling Psychology practice.

 Our Core Values

-We are a unique strengths-based workplace culture shaped by the core values of:
+We are a strengths-based workplace culture shaped by the following core values:

 - Client and clinician engagement